sheltermanager/asm3/doc/manual/boarding.rst

 .. image:: images/boarding_calendar.png

-The boarding calendar is a full calendar view, showing day, week and month breakdowns of animals boarding at the shelter.

-Clicking on the animals name in the boarding calendar will take you to the boarding tab of that animals record.
+The boarding calendar is a full calendar view, showing day, week and month breakdowns of animals boarding at the shelter.Clicking on the animals name in the boarding calendar will take you to the boarding tab of that animals record.